Are Death Certificates Public in Wisconsin?

 The three steps involved in creating a Wisconsin death record include:

-• Filling out personal information on the decedent
+- Filling out personal information on the decedent

 The Funeral Director or the person filing the death record obtains the decedent's personal information required for the death record from the next of kin or the most qualified person or source available.
-The informant then enters their signature, address, and the date of signing and submits or mails the record, within 24 hours after being notified of the death, to the physician, coroner, or medical examiner charged with completing and signing the medical certification.
+The informant then enters their signature, address, and the date of signing and submits or mails the record, within 24 hours after being notified of the death, to the physician, coroner, or medical examiner charged with completing and signing the medical certification. - Medical Certification

 Medical certification involves the attending physician, coroner, or medical examiner determining and certifying the cause of a decedent’s death.
 Any of the persons mentioned above may complete the medical certification, sign it, and mail it within 5 days after the declaration of death or provide the medical certification to the person responsible for filing the death record within 6 days after the pronouncement of death.

-However, if the attending physician is absent or gives a written approval, the medical certification may be completed and signed by any of the following who has access to the medical history of the decedent:
+However, if the attending physician is absent or gives a written approval, the medical certification may be completed and signed by any of the following who has access to the medical history of the decedent:- The other physician that assisted the attending physician

-• The chief medical officer of the hospital or nursing home where the death occurred
+- The chief medical officer of the hospital or nursing home where the death occurred

-• The physician who conducted an autopsy on the decedent
+- The physician who conducted an autopsy on the decedent

-• Filing at the registration district of the place of death
+- Filing at the registration district of the place of death

 After all the required information has been completed on the death certificate, the person filing the record will present the record at the registration district of the place of death within 2 days after receipt of the medical certification.